UphillD/2020-ACA-Project/README.md

 ## Usage

-Simply execute the launcher.sh script, and follow the prompts!
+Simply execute the launcher.sh script, and follow the prompts:

+    $ ./launcher.sh

 Alternatively, execute the script you wish to use directly, e.g.: